Characters: Friendship Is Magic: Expanded Universe

 - All There in the Manual: The dust jacket of the Under The Sparkling Sea book mentions that both Princess Celestia and King Leo sit on the "Cosmic Council", but this isn't elaborated on anywhere.

-- Our Mermaids Are Different: King Leo is a Mer-lion.
+- Mix-and-Match Critter: King Leo is a Mer-lion.
 A lion-like head and a fish-like body.
 How he's related to Celestia isn't known.

-- Stellar Name/Punny Name: I'm sure that given his cousins' connection with certain Luminaries that someone had the Western Zodiac in mind when writing the story.
+- Stellar Name: Given his cousins' connection with certain Luminaries, someone had the Western Zodiac in mind when writing the story.

 - Reasonable Authority Figure: Allows Rainbow Dash to take Arrow's place after he tears his fin.